 The Larkin Building, Furniture By Frank Lloyd Wright — 1906, Buffalo, New York.
 Image Credit: Pinterest

 The typewriter and its desk were crucial to understanding the workplace and the ‘nature of work’ around 1918 when the Spanish Flu broke out.
-The development correlates with the rapid growth of the non-manual labour sector, the increase of women entering the workforce (To keep the economy running during the war) and the rise of clerical tasks, known as ‘Office work’.
+This development correlates with the rapid growth of the non-manual labour sector, the increase of women entering the workforce (To keep the economy running during the war), and the rise of clerical tasks, known as ‘Office work’.

 The Rise of Standardisation

-To fully understand the actual environment, we must look at the ‘Scientific Management Theory’ developed in the late 1880s by American Engineer Fredrick Taylor.
-Known as ‘Taylorism’, the goal was to increase production efficiency and ‘organise all work functions’.
+To fully understand the environment, we must examine the ‘Scientific Management Theory’ developed in the late 1880s by American Engineer Fredrick Taylor.
+Known as ‘Taylorism,’ the goal was to increase production efficiency and ‘organise all work functions’.

 In 1910, technical practice was standardised, with many employers following the Taylor method.
 For these ‘repetitive jobs,’ the main focus was supervision and increasing efficiency.
 Workers would be evenly spaced along rows of desks inside an open plan room, all facing the same direction as the supervisor.
 All distractions were removed, so the sole focus was their work.